mdehus/goose-IEC61850-scapy/README.md

 [[full text]](http://markdehus.com/SGCOMM.pdf).

 The code comes with absolutely no warranty, and we are not liable if it does something completely unexpected.
+If you use this code in an academic work, please cite our paper.